 Advice and information for those caring for a disabled family/whānau member

-Recreate NZ – operates in Auckland, Waikato, Bay of Plenty and Christchurch and provides high quality out-of-home experiences for youth with learning disabilities.
+Find out more about OSCAR and the different financial help available.
+Holiday programmes If you live in the Auckland area Disability Connect provides information on holiday programmes for students with disabilities.
+Recreate New Zealand operates in Auckland, Waikato, Bay of Plenty and Christchurch and provides high quality out-of-home experiences for youth with learning disabilities.
 They have three different age categories from juniors (10 – 15 years) to youth (15 – 25 years) through to young adults (25 – 35 years).
+Other local branches of national organisations, such as Autism New Zealand, New Zealand Down Syndrome Association or the YMCA, may provide or know of other suitable holiday programmes in your area.
+At the end of this resource is a list of national organisations that support recreation & leisure activities.

 Being able to take a break is an important part of looking after yourself and your wellbeing.
 The term ‘break’ (also known as respite) is used to describe the time off that family carers (and people with a disability) can get.
 There are several options that can assist you with taking a break, these include: